weakish/docs-en/views/realtime-guide-beginner.md

 var conversation = await tom.CreateConversationAsync("Jerry", name:"Tom & Jerry", isUnique:true, options:options);
 ```

-**The SDK allows everyone in a conversation to access its custom attributes.** You can also query conversations by custom attributes.
-See [Querying Conversations with Advanced Conditions](#querying-conversations-with-advanced-conditions).
+**The SDK allows everyone in a conversation to access its custom attributes.** You can even query conversations that satisfy certain attributes.
+See [Querying Conversations with Custom Conditions](#querying-conversations-with-custom-conditions).

 ### Updating and Retrieving Properties